What type of experience should I specify in a Kitchen Porter job description?

 Deciding between entry-level and experienced candidates depends on your kitchen's needs and the complexity of the tasks involved.
 If the role involves basic tasks and you have the capacity to train, entry-level candidates can be ideal.
 However, for high-volume or specialised kitchens, experienced candidates might be necessary to handle the pace and specific skills required.

-Common misunderstanding: Experienced candidates do not require any training.
+Common misunderstanding: Experienced candidates don't need training

 Is it beneficial to mention if training will be provided for new hires?